-Since 1995, Community Works Institute (CWI) has provided uniquely supportive professional development experiences for K-16 educators—along with publications, and resources that document and disseminate successful programs.
-Our work with teachers is focused on using the local community as the classroom and as an essential resource for student learning.
+Transformative Professional Development Since 1995, Community Works Institute (CWI) has provided uniquely supportive professional development experiences for K-16 educators across the U. S. and internationally—along with publications, and resources that document and disseminate successful programs.

 CWI's work with teachers, schools, and organizations places particular emphasis on service-learning, place based education, and sustainability.
 Our outreach work is led by Joe Brooks, a veteran teacher practioner, international leader-advocate in the field, and our principal training and support educator. testimonials